Skip to main content

 Weekly Columns and Op-Eds

 If you were asked to describe a "navigable waterway" in the U.S., you would most likely not think of the stream in your backyard or the irrigation ditch in your field.
 You would probably mention the Columbia and Mississippi rivers or the Great Lakes.
 These massive bodies of water are navigable because they function as highways for commercial traffic by ship or boat.
+Under the Obama Administration, the Environmental Protection Agency and U.S. Army Corps of Engineers would disagree.
+These agencies have defined waterways in a way that only D.C.

 On May 25th, our nation observes Memorial Day.
 While many may take the opportunity of a long weekend to barbeque, enjoy time in the company of friends and celebrate the arrival of summer, I hope Americans remember the true meaning of this day.
 This Memorial Day let us reflect on the high price paid for our freedom and honor the fallen.
+We honor all of those who have died in service of our nation.

 No American should fear that their government has made a false choice between prioritizing either national security or civil rights.
 Our nation needs a continuing, robust debate on the proper balance the federal government should strike in defending American lives and freedoms.
+As that debate continues, Americans deserve more transparency and accountability—the federal government must address legitimate civil rights concerns and reform intelligence agencies' approach to surveillance in a manner that maintains security of the homeland.

 I recently visited Northwest Harvest in Yakima to get a firsthand look at the important work the food distribution center and the food bank network are doing to support the vulnerable in our community and to hear about challenges that food banks may be facing.
 Federal policy can hinder or help distribution of emergency food aid through our nation's food banks.
+Federal regulations should ensure that non-profits are able to operate in an efficient, cost-effective manner.

 The critical water shortage facing many drought-stricken western states is a cautionary tale: when nature intervenes, it tests whether water management planning is meeting demand and providing stable, adequate supply.
-According to the U.S.
+According to the U.S. Drought Monitor for March 31, 2015, all or significant portions of 11 western states, including the state of Washington, are suffering from severe to exceptional drought.
+Faced with extreme drought conditions, California has resorted to fines for excessive water usage – however, conservation by rationing shrinking water supplies will only go so far.

 April 26, 2015